-Marine litter covers any solid material which has been deliberately discarded, or unintentionally lost on beaches and on shores or at sea, including materials transported into the marine environment from land by rivers, draining or sewage systems or winds.
+Marine litter is defined as any solid material which has been deliberately discarded or unintentionally lost on beaches, on shores or at sea.
+The definition covers materials transported into the marine environment from land by rivers, draining or sewage systems or winds.
 It includes any persistent, manufactured or processed solid material.

-Marine litter originates from different sea- and land-based sources and is largely based on the prevailing production and consumption pattern.
-Marine litter consists of a wide range of materials, including plastic, metal, wood, rubber, glass and paper, however it is dominated by plastic which accounts for 80% of the items found on beaches in the OSPAR area.
+Originating from sources both on land and at sea, marine litter comprises a wide range of materials, including plastic, metal, wood, rubber, glass and paper, however it is dominated by plastic which accounts for up to 90% of the items found on some beaches in the OSPAR Maritime Area.

 A similar predominance of plastics is reported from sampling at the sea surface and on the seabed.
 Most plastics are extremely durable materials and persist in the marine environment for a considerable period, possibly as much as hundreds of years.
 However, plastics also deteriorate and fragment in the environment as a consequence of exposure to sunlight (photo-degradation) in addition to physical and chemical deterioration.
 This breakdown of larger items results in numerous tiny plastic fragments, which, when smaller than 5mm are called micro plastics.
 Some plastics of this size are also produced either for direct use, such as for industrial abrasives or cosmetics or for indirect use, such as pre-production pellets or nurdles.

 Impacts of Marine Litter

 Entanglement in, or ingestion of, marine litter can have negative consequences on the physical condition of marine species with 663 different species documented as being affected, a 40% increase since 1997.
 In the North Sea region during the period 2010-2014 93% of Northern Fulmars had plastic in their stomachs and 58% exceeded the 0.1 gram objective.